g4m817/llm-attention-head-instability/README.md

 - Only 3 datasets and 2 system prompts, both synthetically generated with fragile pass/fail scoring.
 - Only 2 model families tested.
 - Thresholds/steps tuned per model; no universal setting yet, I suspect it may not be possible to find universal settings, at least for the instability windows identified so far.
+-  It’s also possible that inter-head instability is not a security-relevant signal at all.
+Complex or ambiguous prompting may naturally cause heads to diverge, making instability just a side-effect of normal generative complexity.
+In that framing, its real utility may lie in interpretability, helping highlight when and where models internally "disagree", rather than reliably catching attacks.
 ---

 ## Next Steps